wynn0123/cap/docs/guide/effectiveness.md

 The goal is to make automated abuse prohibitively expensive while keeping the experience fast and virtually invisible for real users.
 Proof-of-work strikes an effective balance, deterring abuse by requiring computational effort rather than relying solely on human verification methods that bots continuously learn to mimic.

-For a deeper dive into the technical aspects, you might find [this research paper](https://www.researchgate.net/publication/374638786_Proof-of-Work_CAPTCHA_with_password_cracking_functionality) insightful.
+For a deeper dive into the technical aspects, you might find [this research paper](https://www.researchgate.net/publication/374638786_Proof-of-Work_CAPTCHA_with_password_cracking_functionality) useful.

----

-**Key improvements in this merged version:**

-- **Stronger Opening:** Clearly states the goal and the "not a silver bullet" caveat upfront.
-- **Integrated PoW:** Uses the clear, numbered list from V2.
-- **Enhanced PoW Details:** Incorporates V1's useful details about salt, target, multiple challenges, and how nonces/hashes work, but phrased concisely.
-- **Clearer Economics Example:** Directly ties the cost increase to Cap.
-- **Combined Privacy & Security:** Merges these related concepts logically using clear bullet points, incorporating the specifics from both versions (memory storage, hashing, defaults).
-- **Refined "Why PoW?":** Uses strong phrasing ("prohibitively expensive," "virtually invisible," "strikes an effective balance") combining good points from both versions.
-- **Better Flow:** Information progresses logically from effectiveness to privacy/security and the underlying rationale.